Who is Cissia and why start farming now?

 - Armored Hati (Combat Simulation) for Attack Components if pulling the signature W-Engine

 The weekly bosses are the hardest bottleneck, so those always come first.
-The Combat Simulation runs can fill in the rest of your Battery budget around them.
+Combat Simulation runs can fill in the rest of your Battery budget around them.

 For more ZZZ agent guides and build resources, browse more guides on GAMES.GG.